 The Wisdom of God

-and showed him the way of understanding?
-(ESV)
+And informed Him of the way of understanding?

 About Dr. Martyn Lloyd-Jones